tcornell05/tr1p-io/markdown/resume.md

 **Company Overview:** Motive Interactive is an advertising platform focused on Mobile CPA/CPI campaigns utilizing OpenRTB programmatic buying technologies and various publisher APIs for network integrations.

 #### Developer Responsibilities:
-- Architected a multi-region DSP with an OpenRTB bidder, handling over 40k RPS with 10 ms response times on AWS.
+- Serve as primary platform architect for a multi-region DSP with an OpenRTB bidder, handling over 80k QPS  with -1ms  response times  on AWS (4 regions).
 - Developed publisher integration solutions, including REST API.
 - Built and maintained Motive’s web properties for intelligent traffic arbitrage on landing pages.
+- Develop enhanced real-time application monitoring systems
 - Designed and developed ETL systems for large-scale data processing for reporting and bidder use.
 - Developed a DSP admin UI portal for campaign setup, reporting, and audience management.
 - Created CI/CD workflows for automated testing and deployment.